cosc2336-ds-alg/assg00/README.md

 communicate with me, and I will give back comments on the `Feedback` pull request of your progress for the assignment.
 You should not close or merge the `Feedback` pull request.
-When I am satisfied you have 100% completed an assignment, I will merge and close the `Feedback` pull request for you.
-This is an indication that you have completed all parts of an assignment.
-If the `Feedback` pull request is still open, it means I have not yet accepted it fully, and there may be comments or requirements from me for additional tasks or items you need to fix before your work is considered 100% complete.
+When I am satisfied you have 100% completed an assignment, I may merge and close the `Feedback` pull request for you.
+I will also provide code reviews and assignment evaluations in the `Feedback` pull request for your assignment.

 For this practice assignment, the goal is to create two functions named `isPrime()` and `findPrimes()`.
 Then finally these functions